jacklul/nvml-scripts/nvml-undervolt/README.md

 # nvml-undervolt

+> [!WARNING]
+> Few people reported that the script is not working and voltage is unchanged.
+> Possibly NVIDIA changed or broken something.

 **Currently this script is very experimental, tested on Windows only!**

 This is a simple script to setup an undervolt on Linux by shifting the curve up using an offset and then locking the max clock.